buildo/book/product_management/backlog_grooming_workflow.md

 ![](reqs_quality_detail.png)

-**\[BAD\]** If your requirements are incomplete, inconsistent and also with little details, the developer will typically complain and ask you to improve them.
+**[BAD]** If your requirements are incomplete, inconsistent and also with little details, the developer will typically complain and ask you to improve them.

-**\[DANGER\]** If you requirements are incomplete, inconsistent but with a lot of details, the developer will typically go and implement something **broken by design ®**.
+**[DANGER]** If you requirements are incomplete, inconsistent but with a lot of details, the developer will typically go and implement something **broken by design®**.
 This is because **detail is a false proxy for completeness and consistency**.
 Always remember that, if you want to provide a lot of details, your effort to keep requirements complete and consistent will grow likewise.

-**\[OK\]** If you requirements are complete, consistent and have a level of detail that make the issue actionable for the developer, they are OK.
+**[OK]** If you requirements are complete, consistent and have a level of detail that make the issue actionable for the developer, they are OK.
 The key here is to know your developers, and their level of knowledge of the product, striving to provide the right level of detail.
 If you give more, you're missing out on the developer's abilities and failing to trust and delegate.
 If you give less, you're making it too hard for developers to implement and inevitably causing many roundtrips of questions in the future.

-## \[optional\] Estimating and managing priorities
+## [optional] Estimating and managing priorities

 The customer handles priorities.
 However, we need to give an idea of the effort required so that they can prioritize.